Table of contents

 By prioritizing customer needs and leveraging market research, you can align your product with market demands.
 This reduces the risk of failure and enhances product acceptance.

 The product development process unfolds in distinct stages, each critical to transforming an initial idea into a successful product.
-Below, we explore these stages in depth and provide examples to illustrate their importance.
+Below, we explore the product development process steps, alongside some product development process examples to illustrate their importance.

 1. Ideation

 Ideation is where the journey begins.
 It involves brainstorming sessions and free-flowing creative thinking to generate a wide array of potential product ideas.
-This stage is about quantity over quality—no idea is too wild or insignificant.
+This stage is about quantity over quality where no idea is too wild or insignificant.

 Example: A tech startup might hold a brainstorming workshop to address a pain point in remote work.
 They use tools like Miro to map ideas, ultimately landing on the concept of a virtual coworking space platform.